Characters from the movie Drive.

 An affable Jewish mobster, ex-movie producer and Nino Paolozzi's partner.
 He has a fragile business friendship with Shannon, whom he tolerates out of mild sympathy.

-- Affably Evil: Hell, he genuinely apologizes to Shannon when he slits his wrist and comforts him while as dies, and is visibly shaken with his death afterward.
+- Affably Evil: One could almost forget Bernie's a mobster, with how amiable he is.
+Hell, he genuinely apologizes to Shannon when he slits his wrist and comforts him while as dies, and is visibly shaken with his death afterward.
 He seems very regretful that all of this violence has to happen.

 - Big Bad Duumvirate: With Nino.